 This wedge is to allow the carburetor to sit level.
 The main purpose of having an engine angle is to allow for more room in the passenger compartment by having a smaller tunnel.
 That is why the car manufacturers build front engine cars with the engine at an angle.

-Drag race cars have a 2 to 3 degree negative engine angle, the engine will tip down in front.
-Having this negative angle allow for better weight transfer to the rear of the chassis.
+Drag race cars have a 2 to 3-degree negative engine angle, the engine will tip down in front.
+Having this negative angle allows for better weight transfer to the rear of the chassis.
 The 3 degrees you keep hearing about is the recommended angle for carburetor cars with intake manifolds set at 3 degrees.

 With the engine and pinion set at 3 degrees they do not line up directly and requires you to make them parallel.
-This misalignment allow the u-joints to rotate on a street car.
+This misalignment allows the u-joints to rotate on a street car.

 You can set up the engine angle at almost any degree just as long as the transmission is perfectly inline with the pinion yoke.
 However, when the engine and pinion yoke is in direct line, it does not allow for the rotation of the u-joints.
 This straight alignment is mostly used on drag race cars.

 If you look under your car and check the pinion angle you will notice it is the same angle as the engine/transmission (they are parallel).
 A good example of having negative engine/pinion angle is when you lower a 1-ton crew cab where you lower the front more than the rear and there is quite a “rake”.
 In this case, you have to put a wedge on the back side of the saddles to tip the pinion angle down.

 If you are building a chassis you need to first determine ride height.
 This is the most important thing you need to do.
 Decide what wheels and tires you want to use before you pick up the welder.
 If a chassis builder or a salesman does not ask you what tires you are going to use do not buy from him.